 Driving with an Out-of-Province License

-If you are a non resident employed in the PEI agricultural or fishing industry under the Government of Canada Guest Worker Program and hold a valid foreign driver’s license equal to a PEI Class 5 and an International Driver’s Permit, you may operate a vehicle that requires a Class 5 driver’s license in this province for up to eight months in any one year without being required to do a driver`s license exchange.
+A non-resident employed in the PEI agricultural or fishing industry under the Government of Canada Guest Worker Program and hold a valid foreign driver’s license equal to a PEI Class 5 and an International Driver’s Permit, may operate a vehicle that requires a Class 5 driver’s license in this province for up to eight months in any one year without being required to do a driver`s license exchange.

-Note: If you are attending university or college full-time you may drive in PEI with your foreign license as long as it is valid and, if required, accompanied by an International Driver's Permit.
+Note: Individuals attending university or college full-time may drive in PEI with their license as long as it is valid and, if required, accompanied by an International Driver's Permit.

 How do I transfer my license to a PEI driver’s License?

 For a PEI license to drive passenger vehicles and motorcycles, you must pass a vision test, pay the appropriate fees and provide the required documents in person at any Access PEI location.